 While version 1.0 was in development, I continued to polish the next iteration of the design, which was a fleshed-out version of the wireframes I had initially presented.
-I preferred this layout because it not only added visual interest, but also reduced the amount of wasted space above the fold and didn't require as much effort to locate the links since they were all visible from the start.
+I preferred this layout because it not only added visual interest with the addition of cards and icons, but also reduced the amount of wasted space above the fold and didn't require as much effort to locate the links since they were all visible from the start.
+This would enable students like Samantha to access their online services more quickly and intuitively.
 This version is currently on hold, pending further testing of the current one.
+(Click to enlarge images)

 This project was an exercise in teamwork and flexibility.
 Once we were all on the same page as a team, it didn't take long to get the new portal design across the finish line.
 I was later commended for bringing everyone together in such a productive way.

-I feel that more testing should have been done before launching the updates, but there were issues with the timing that prevented it.
+I feel that more testing should have been done before launching the updates, but students were not available at the start of a new semester to participate.

 Ideally, I would have put version 2.0 into production from the outset, rather than limit the updates to a color and navigation refresh.
 Had I been brought in earlier, there may have been time for the full redesign I had envisioned.